Movie camera: Development

-Walking around a movie film camera at a museum in Japan.
+The Cinematograph, conceived by Auguste and Louis Lumière in Lyon, France.

 William Kennedy Laurie Dickson, a Scottish inventor and employee of Edison, designed the Kinetograph Camera in 1891.
-The camera was powered by an electric motor and was capable of shooting with the new sprocketed film.
+The camera was powered by an electric motor and was capable of shooting with the new perforated film.
 To govern the intermittent movement of the film in the camera, allowing the strip to stop long enough so each frame could be fully exposed and then advancing it quickly (in about 1/460 of a second) to the next frame, the sprocket wheel that engaged the strip was driven by an escapement disc mechanism—the first practical system for the high-speed stop-and-go film movement that would be the foundation for the next century of cinematography.

-The Lumière Domitor camera, owned by brothers Auguste and Louis Lumière, was created by Charles Moisson, the chief mechanic at the Lumière works in Lyon in 1894.
-The camera used paper film 35 millimeters wide, but in 1895, the Lumière brothers shifted to celluloid film, which they bought from New-York's Celluloid Manufacturing Co.
-This they covered with their own Etiquette-bleue emulsion, had it cut into strips and perforated.
+In 1893 Auguste and Louis Lumière collaborated with Georges Demenÿ, who proposed using an intermittent mechanism similar to that inside a sewing machine to transport film.
+The chief mechanic at the Lumière Factory in Lyon, Charles Moisson, helped design and build their combined camera-projector system, which they named the Cinematograph.
+The intention was only to produce short sequences of image, so the capacity for film was kept to approximately 55 feet (17-18 meters).
+The camera initially used photographic paper, but later the Lumière brothers shifted to celluloid film, which they bought from New-York's Celluloid Manufacturing Co.
+This they covered with their own emulsion, and had it cut into strips and perforated.
 In 1894, the Polish inventor Kazimierz Prószyński constructed a projector and camera in one, an invention he called the Pleograph.